by David W. Brown Middletown, RI July 2025

-If you live in or near Newport, Rhode Island, you’ll know that — besides the unique vistas, boating events, mansions and histories — our seaside areas have long been important sites for U.S. Navy ship bases, training and R&D. But especially after the huge needs of World War II, these key Navy roles left behind a lot of contaminated clutter: dumps that contained God knows what … huge ship-fuel tanks and miles of pipelines with oil sludge … remains of hydraulic pumps, fire-fighting fluids and electrical gear … buildings and shore areas with asbestos, lead, arsenic and other stuff now known to be unsafe to people.
+Besides the unique vistas, boating events, mansions and histories in and near Newport RI, our seaside areas have been key sites for U.S. Navy ship bases, training and R&D. But Navy needs left behind contaminated clutter in some spots: dumps that contained God knows what … huge ship-fuel tanks and miles of pipelines with oil sludge … remains of hydraulic pumps, fire-fighting fluids and electrical gear … buildings and shore areas with asbestos, lead, arsenic and other stuff now known to be unsafe to people.

 Especially since the 1990s, there have been Federal and state mandates, and modest funds, to remove or bury safely such contaminants, so that these areas can be re-used or at least not endanger nearby lives.
 The Navy has teams of experienced environmental specialists and contractors who come here to identify where the most serious contaminants are, and to plan and monitor the cleanups.
 They work closely with counterparts from the Environmental Protection Agency, the RI Department of Environmental Management, and health-related agencies.
 These specialists don’t just sit in the comforts of their home offices; much of their work is out there on the actual sites, sloshing around in boots, toting equipment, digging beneath the surfaces, taking measurements, and shaping plans about which spots to attend to first, and in what ways.

-Also mandated are Restoration Advisory Boards to enable nearby residents, leaders, officials and news media to meet with these specialists to learn what contaminants are being found, and what remedies are proposed, These local RAB members help to spread this information to nearby neighborhoods and other key groups.
+Restoration Advisory Boards (RABs) have been created to enable nearby residents, leaders, officials and news media to meet with these specialists to learn what contaminants are being found, and what remedies are proposed, These local RAB members help to spread this information to nearby neighborhoods and other key groups.
 They help fashion the cleanups to mesh better with adjacent land-use patterns and plans, water flows and life qualities.
-Old-timers on the RABs sometimes help the specialists to know what contaminants have been left where.
+Local old-timers at RAB meetings have helped the specialists to know what contaminants have been left where.

-The Restoration Advisory Board for Naval Station Newport has been one of the most productive RABs in the region, ever since it was formed in 1995.
+The Restoration Advisory Board for Naval Station Newport has been one of the most productive RABs in the region.
 Our RAB meets every two months in a convenient motel conference room.
+Those of us who can’t be there in person can “look in” by internet or phone.
 Each meeting has updates and a special briefing blended with opportunities to ask questions, offer suggestions, and add information.
 Rather than win-lose debates or tricky talk tactics, emphasis is on constructive, focused yet relaxed interactions between locals and the specialists.

 It takes a long time to pinpoint contaminants, weigh cleanup options, and complete the work.
-Along the way, new concerns have shown up, like PFAS in soil and water near former fire-suppression systems.
-There is growing awareness of need to take into account the climate-related changes in our shore lines and storm-water runoffs.
-But the end seems in sight these next few years.
+Along the way, new concerns have shown up — PFAS in soil and water near former fire-suppression systems … a few spots that may still have live munitions lurking.
+There is now more awareness of need to take into account the climate-related changes in our shore lines and storm-water runoffs.
+But for the most urgent of the cleanup needs, the end seems in sight these next few years.

 In this web page I have brought together more details about the Navy Newport sites and recent examples of what we learn and do at our Restoration Advisory Board meetings.